-After identification of risk, it’s likely to understand and assess the extent of risk and nature of risk that most likely to happen and to what extent it may occur to the organization shall be analyzed.
+After identifying risk, it’s likely to understand and assess the extent of risk and nature of risk that most likely to happen and to what extent it may occur to the organization shall be analyzed.

 Step #3 – Evaluating the Risk

-Analyzing of risk helps you to estimate the capacity of risk that may happen.
-Hence in evaluating the risk, the team shall rank the estimated risk in order to decide whether to accept such risk or not.
+Analyzing risk helps you to estimate the capacity of risk that may happen.
+Hence in evaluating the risk, the team shall rank the calculated risk to decide whether to accept such risk or not.